appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Provided evidence shall show either the user has a full login session or an account verification process is conducted before allowing user account modifications or transaction against sensitive data
+1. Either the user shall have a full login session or an account verification process shall be conducted before allowing user account modifications or transaction against sensitive data.

 *L2*
-1. Verification shall confirm that a user is required to have a full login session or an account verification process is conducted before allowing user account modifications or transaction against sensitive data
+1. Test shall confirm that a user is required to have a full login session or an account verification process is conducted before allowing user account modifications or transaction against sensitive data.

 ---